muggy8/improbable/have-and-havenot/ZdPimteZ.md

 "Phanna, why did you choose to get summoned?"

-Phana, a little surprised by my question, turned to look at me with a concerned face before replying with:
+Phanna, a little surprised by my question, turned to look at me with a concerned face before replying with:

 "Why are you asking?"